Virginia passenger injury lawyers

 Determining liability for a passenger’s injuries - and figuring out who will pay for whiplash and other accident injuries - can be complicated.
-That’s why it’s vital that, once you’ve gotten medical attention, you contact an experienced passenger injury lawyer.
+That’s why it’s vital that, once you’ve gotten medical attention, you see an experienced passenger injury lawyer.

 The legal team at GibsonSingleton Virginia Injury Attorneys cares about our community, and we work diligently to prevent injuries through community education.
 Our philosophy is that we would rather not have our neighbors as clients if we can prevent their injuries from ever happening.

 - Wear your seat belt.
 So much has been written and said about the importance of wearing a seat belt.
 But just remember one simple fact: a seat belt increases your chance of surviving a wreck by almost 50 percent!
-So please, ALWAYS buckle up.

 - Encourage driver focus.
 Don’t distract the driver by engaging him or her in intense conversation.
 Keep the noise level in the car reasonable, so the driver can hear what’s going on outside.
-Be a second set of eyes, and let your driver know if a dangerous or tricky situation is coming up.
-In short, be a good wing-man or wing-woman!

 Several parties can be held liable for a passenger’s injuries in a motor vehicle accident.

-First, the driver who caused the accident can be held liable for a passenger’s injuries, whether it’s the driver of the vehicle the passenger was riding in, or the driver of another vehicle.
+First, the driver who caused the accident can be held responsible for a passenger’s injuries, whether that means the driver of the vehicle the passenger was riding in, or the driver of another vehicle.
 Many passengers are reluctant to file a claim against the driver of the vehicle they were riding in, because often they have a relationship with the driver.
 Remember, an injured passenger is really filing a claim against the driver’s insurance company.
 That’s what auto insurance is for.
 In the end, the passenger has medical bills that need to be paid.

-Second, other parties that may be liable for passengers’ injuries include the manufacturer of the vehicle they were riding in (or another vehicle involved in the accident) if a vehicle defect caused the accident.
+Second, other parties that may be liable for passenger injuries include the manufacturer of the vehicle they were riding in (or another vehicle involved in the accident) if a vehicle defect caused the accident.
 The same goes for the manufacturer of a defective vehicle part (such as the tires, brakes, seat belts, airbags, etc.) if it caused or contributed to the collision and injuries.